maxludden/supergene-v2/books/book04/md/chapter-1348.md

 “No can do!
 Are you blind to the army that’s chasing us, bub?”
 The sheep wasn’t willing to follow the command and simply kept on running.

-“F*ck you!”
+“Fuck you!”
 Han Sen said, keeping up with the sheep.

 Across that emerald expanse, the sheep was leading the chase.
 Han Sen was directly behind it, while a massive swarm of creatures chased at a good few paces behind.